weipeng/gossipcala/README.md

 ```

 ## Dependency of Python
 Please note that, all the python code in the project is in Python2.
-Running Python 3 may get bugs.
+Running Python3 may get bugs.

 To install all the required python packages, run
 ```